alevani/ant_war_simulation/README.md

 ## State of art [NOK]

-what exists?

 Even though biomimetic on ants is a very studied topic with numerous papers, videos and books about the subject, there is no proper implementation of an ant war simulator.
-The closest implementations of it are simulations of pathfinders (here is an example found on Github: http://bwiklund.github.io/ant-simulator/).
-It is very likely that this project will be a reflection of all the studies, such as “Combat between large derived societies: A subterranean army ant established as a predator of mature leaf-cutting ant colonies” written by Scott Powell or “The Remarkable Self- Organisation of Ants”, written by Emily Singer.
+The closest implementations are simulations of pathfinders (here is an example found on Github: http://bwiklund.github.io/ant-simulator/) or very low level territory defence demonstration (such as https://github.com/computationalcore/ants-simulation).

-Make another example, add the image for both.

 https://github.com/computationalcore/ants-simulation -> nice! ant colony simulator, the brain of each ant is fairly simple but that's a start